AtlasLioness/alx-system_engineering-devops/0x19-postmortem/README.md

 # Postmortem: Website Outage on July 15, 2024
+The Memory Leak That Triggered a Red Wedding for Our Server

-## Issue Summary
+## Issue Summary - The Memory Leak That Knocked Our Website Off the Iron Throne

 **Duration**: The outage lasted for 2 hours, from 08:00 AM to 10:00 AM UTC.
 **Impact**: 70% of users experienced slow response times, and 30% couldn’t access our website at all.
 This caused a drop in successful transactions on the e-commerce platform.
-**Root Cause**: The root cause was a memory leak in the application server that led to the server running out of resources, making the web services unresponsive.
+**Root Cause**: A rogue memory leak in the application server was the treacherous villain, draining resources until the server could no longer fight for the throne.

-## Timeline
+## Timeline (AKA: The battle of the server)

 - **08:00 AM**: The issue was detected by an automated monitoring alert, showing high latency on the website.
 - **08:05 AM**: I checked the alert and saw that memory usage on the application server had spiked.